ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-01_Getting-Setup/02-Getting-Setup-On-Mac.md

 2. Accept the Terms then launch the installer.

-3. Select whether you want to import previous Android Studio settings or not, then click "OK".
+3. If Android Studio was not run automatically, open the application from your Applications folder.

-4. The Android Studio Setup Wizard guides you through the rest of the setup, which includes downloading Android SDK components that are required for development.
+4. The Android Studio Setup Wizard guides you through the rest of the setup, which includes downloading the Android SDK components that we need for development.

 ## Install Virtual Box